harpaulgill/notes-app-api/README.md

 This is the repository for the APIs of my note taking app.
-This was created by following the tutorial on https://serverless-stack.com for both the frontend and the backend with a few extra features that were added by me
+This was created by following the tutorial on https://serverless-stack.com for both the frontend and the backend with a few extra features that were added by me.